Caring for the Reef

 As further no-anchoring areas are identified, they will be marked with reef markers.
 Some places are protected naturally and do not require markers.
 Care should be taken when anchoring near any coral.

-To further reduce coral damage and to provide a service to the boating community, the Queensland Parks and Wildlife Service has placed public moorings at several sites in the Whitsundays area, Capricorn-Bunker Group and Keppel Islands.
+To further reduce coral damage and to provide a service to the boating community, the Queensland Parks and Wildlife Service has placed public moorings at several sites across the Great Barrier Reef World Heritage Area.